Parsaloi/using-spring-data/README.md

 # using-spring-data
-This is a project-series of my journey learning how to leverage the Spring Data APIs to build decomposed software solutions
+This is a project-series of my journey learning how to leverage the Spring Data APIs to build decoupled software solutions